-The next medal will be awarded in 2019.
-The deadline for nominations is February 1, 2019.
+The next medal will be awarded in 2021.

 - The nominator must be a member in good standing of the CAP or a Council/CRM-approved Canadian professional science society (see list below) in order to be eligible to submit a nomihttps://awards.cap.ca/medal/login.phpnation.

 - There is no restriction with respect to society membership for nominees; however, the nominee must have spent the major part (i.e. more than one-half) of his/her working career in Canada or must have made a major contribution to mathematical physics after returning to a permanent position in Canada.

 Council/CRM-approved Canadian professional science society for nominators

 The nominator must belong to one of the following societies to be eligble to submit a nomination for the CAP-CRM Prize in Theoretical and Mathematical Physics:

 - Canadian Mathematical Society